giorgianb/cast-server/README.md

 # cast-server
 The server for the cast software, which allows videos to be cast from a web browser to a Raspberry Pi.

+Note: Due to Node.js no longer supporting ARMv6 in their newer releases, at least a Raspberry Pi 2 is required.
+There is a plan to eventually backport `cast-server` to the original Raspberry Pi.

 ## Installation
 See the [Raspberry Pi Website](https://www.raspberrypi.org/downloads/) for instructions on how to install Raspbian.